ajberkley/cl-binary-store/benchmarking.md

 ## Integers

 OK, now onto fixnums.
-Still not doing shabbily.
-I am not sure why the read dispatch code isn't as fast as hyperluminal-mem, but tracking that down is low down on my list.
 These are pretty good numbers.
-Note cl-binary-store is slower than hyperluminal-mem because we actually walk the list twice in this mode, trying to keep the output small.
 Here is a simple vector of random fixnums... (we showed simple-arrays are no fun to benchmark with because cl-binary-store wins too easily):

     HYPERLUMINAL-MEM
      OUTPUT SIZE: 8.00 MB